Kong/charts/charts/kong/README.md

   the chart will generate values for `name` and `namespace` based on the current release name and namespace.
 This is useful when consuming the `kong` chart as a subchart.

-Using this feature requires a split release installation of Gateways and Ingress Controller.
-For exemplar `values.yaml` files which use this feature please see: [examples README.md](./example-values/README.md).
+Additionally you can controller the addresses that are generated for your Gateways via the `--gateway-discovery-dns-strategy` CLI flag that can be set on the Ingress Controller (or an equivalent environment variable: `CONTROLLER_GATEWAY_DISCOVERY_DNS_STRATEGY`).
+It accepts 3 values which change the way that Gateway addresses are generated:
+- `service` - for service scoped pod dns names: `pod-ip-address.service-name.my-namespace.svc.cluster-domain.example`
+- `pod` - for namespace scope pod dns names: `pod-ip-address.my-namespace.pod.cluster-domain.example`
+- `ip` (default, retains behavior introduced in v2.9) - for regular IP addresses

 When using `gatewayDiscovery`, you should consider configuring the Admin service to use mTLS client verification to make this interface secure.
 Without that, anyone who can access the Admin API from inside the cluster can configure the Gateway instances.

 On the controller release side, that can be achieved by setting `ingressController.adminApi.tls.client.enabled` to `true`.
 By default, Helm will generate a certificate Secret named `<release name>-admin-api-keypair` and